brenna/brennaobrien.com/blog/_posts/2013-05-06-on-building-a-site-with-jekyll.md

 And while we're on the topic of automation, my Jekyll site is a breeze to deploy and maintain.
 There are [several options](http://jekyllrb.com/docs/deployment-methods/) for this, but I settled on using [GitHub webhooks](https://help.github.com/articles/post-receive-hooks).

-This very detailed [tutorial](http://zacht.me/zacht/site/articles/Deploy-Jekyll-With-A-Github-Webhook/) has all the gritty details of how this works for a Jekyll site, but essentially, we're configuring GitHub to automatically execute a small script (contained in a PHP file on the server) each time a push to the remote repo is made.
+This [very detailed tutorial](http://zacht.me/zacht/site/articles/Deploy-Jekyll-With-A-Github-Webhook/) has all the gritty details of how this works for a Jekyll site, but essentially, we're configuring GitHub to automatically execute a small script (in a PHP file on the server) each time a push to the remote repo is made.

 In my case, I have a test server and a production server.
 I've mirrored this in my git repo with a test branch off of my master branch.
 On the test server, the script to execute after a push is:
 {%highlight php %}